Las Vegas Monorail

 Aria Express Tram

-The Aria Express Tram takes you to Bellagio, City Center, and Park MGM and is a popular mode of free travel in Las Vegas.
-The blue tram is on the opposite side of the Strip from the monorail.
-Stopping at City Center, where you can easily access Crystals Shopping Mall for some serious high-end retail therapy, the Aria Express is a great way to get around for your day of shopping.
+Stopping at City Center, where you can easily access Shops at Crystals for some serious high-end retail therapy, the Aria Express is a great way to get around for your day of shopping.

-Mandalay Bay Excalibur Tram
+Mandalay Bay Tram: Luxor, Excalibur

-Mandalay Bay Excalibur Tram
+Mandalay Bay and Excalibur free tram

 The Mandalay Bay tram is an express tram that takes passengers along a 3-minute ride from Mandalay Bay to Luxor to Excalibur and back to Mandalay Bay.
 This is a perfect opportunity to enjoy a few minutes of air-conditioned bliss between the three hotels.